dhurlburtusa/shortcuts/python/python_3_changes-summary.md

 #### Standard Library Changes

 - Format specifier for thousands separator:
   + The built-in [`format`](https://docs.python.org/3/library/functions.html#format) function and the [`str.format`](https://docs.python.org/3/library/stdtypes.html#str.format) method use a mini-language that now includes a simple, non-locale aware way to format a number with a thousands separator.
+That is, added the `,` option.
 - Built-In Functions:
   + `round(x, n)` now returns an integer if `x` is an integer.
 Previously it returned a float.
   + The `string.maketrans` function is deprecated and is replaced by new static methods, [`bytes.maketrans`](https://docs.python.org/3/library/stdtypes.html#bytes.maketrans) and [`bytearray.maketrans`](https://docs.python.org/3/library/stdtypes.html#bytearray.maketrans).